Tuxa4Life/HWH-React/README.md

 you can see the old project here: [HWH with pure javascript](https://hwh-old.netlify.app/) <br>

-heres the preview of the current project. *link will be uploaded when the project will be finished* but, I've changed database from db.json to firebase, because netlify doesn't allow concurrent server hosting.
+heres the preview of the current project. *link will be uploaded when the project will be finished.* <br>
+but, I've changed database from db.json to firebase, because netlify doesn't allow concurrent server hosting.

 *to setup this project you'll need to host server and website on localhost concurrently* <br>